 Staad chose the multifunctional Broshuis semi low loader.
 Staad is an importer and dealer of Doosan earth-moving machines in the central and southern Netherlands.
 For the transport of the machines, the company uses a nice combination of a DAF truck with a multifunctional Broshuis semi low loader.
 We went ‘On the Road’ for a day with the regular driver of this beautiful combination; Frank Verbij.

 The head office of Staad is located in Veghel and that is also the base of Frank Verbij.
-The combination is still fairly new and it is only recently that Staad has taken ownership of the transport.
-Frank commented about that development: "Until recently all transport was outsourced to a transport company, but Staad wanted to do that by themselves.
+Previously, the transport was outsourced to a transport company, but with this combination, they are able to do most of it themselves.
+Frank explains: "Until recently all transport was outsourced to a transport company, but Staad wanted to do that by themselves.
 If we deliver a machine ourselves, a piece of training and explanation of the machine will be included.
 I do that myself and I take time with the customer.
 This is not possible with a transport company, because the drivers do not have the specific knowledge."
 Frank is therefore more than just a driver.
 He is also a demonstrator and delivery specialist.

 A transport solution was sought for the wide range of Doosan's delivery programs to transport as many machines as possible.
 Sales Representative Patrick Douma from Broshuis supervised the purchasing process and that led to the multifunctional semi low loader with wheel wells and an excavator through.
 The trailer is equipped with two wheel wells, but by extending two more will be created.
 For the transport of large wheel loaders, this is necessary to keep the overall height down.
 The loading floor can also be widened so that crawler cranes with a weight of up to 36 tonnes can also be transported.
 It is striking how much thought has been given to the filling of the wheel wells.
 Douma: "Because we work with compact shims, everything can be easily operated and converted by one man."